 Understanding Tolkien’s Middle-Earth

 In preparation for the course, I read and consulted a number of books and articles written about Tolkien and his work.
 It occurred to me that it might be worthwhile to share the most helpful of these works.
-If the popularity of Tolkien among our students is any indication of a broader trend in the church, then I cannot help but think that there are others out there who might be interested in knowing where they could learn more.
-The following, then, are some of the works I found most helpful in understanding better the nature and purpose of Tolkien’s writing.
+If the popularity of Tolkien among our students is any indication of a broader trend in the church, then I cannot help but think there are others out there who might be interested in knowing where they could learn more.
+The following, then, are some of the works I found most helpful in better understanding the nature and purpose of Tolkien’s writing.

 On Fairy-stories — This essay by Tolkien himself is indispensable for an understanding of Tolkien’s larger mythology.
 In it, he explains the nature and purposes of fantasy literature.
 It is available in several collections of Tolkien’s writings.
 The most helpful version is one edited by Verlyn Flieger and Douglas A. Anderson.